 During the third day, Abdoulaye Seye, Senior Investigator at the ICC OTP, addressed the complex issue of command responsibility, using a practical exercise.
 During the afternoon, Dr. Alessandro Sutera Sardo, Legal Adviser at the Embassy of Italy in The Hague, focused on the challenges related to universal jurisdiction cases and the international framework of human trafficking.

 On the fourth day, Moussounga Mbadinga, Protection Officer at United Nations International Residual Mechanism for Criminal Tribunals (IRMCT), discussed the framework related to witness protection before the IRMCT and related challenges.
-Addressing issues directly affecting the African continent, Prof. Gracieux Mbuzukongira, Professor at the University of Goma, and Elvis Ngandwe, Director of the Centre for Justice and Peace, focused on transnational crimes in Africa, including human trafficking, piracy, and terrorism.
+Addressing issues directly affecting the African continent, Prof. Gracieux Mbuzukongira, and Elvis Ngandwe, Director of the Centre for Justice and Peace, focused on transnational crimes in Africa, including human trafficking, piracy, and terrorism.

 During the afternoon, participants visited the IRMCT where the Registrar, Olufemi Elias, the Prosecutor, Serge Brammertz, and a representative of the President received the group.
 Participants then visited the African Court on Human and Peoples' Rights where they met with its President, Judge Sylvain Oré, the Registrar, Dr. Robert Eno, and his deputy, Nouhou Madani Diallo, as well as Justice Blaise Tchikaya.
 The workshop ended with a ceremony, presided by Justice Blaise Tchikaya, the guest of honour, Natacha Bracq, and Prof. Mathias Sahinkuye.